I still remember the wild fear that rushed through me.

 He is the Father who says, “No, don’t go near that pen.”
 And I’m the little girl who can’t understand, who can’t believe that ANYTHING could be wrong with seeing that tiny baby calf.
 After all, OTHER PEOPLE ARE IN THERE!
 If they can go, why can’t I?
 Other people pet the calves.
 Other people pick them up and carry them places.
 Other people come and go as they please.
 There aren’t gates locked for THEM.

-The Father says, “No.” The Father says, “It’s not safe.”
-The Father says, “That wouldn’t be good for you right now.”
+The Father says, “No.” The Father says, “That wouldn’t be good for you right now.”
 The Father says, “It’s not for you.”

 And the little girl says, “I WORK IN THE BARN TOO!”
 Her heart gets bitter and angry.
 “Why do I have to stay out when I’M THE ONE WHO WANTS IT THE MOST?”
 She pretends to obey, but inside she’s steaming.
 “Everyone else gets what I want and they don’t care as much as ME.
 If I work hard and I care the most then I should get to pet the baby calves.”